RolandCiupageanu/folder_sync/readme.md

 The program comunicates with the user via command line arguments.
 The user must must provide the following command line argumets format:

 **Note!
-The paths are absolute paths, and they will be provided using double back slashes.**
+The paths are absolute paths, and they will be provided using the following slashes: \\ or // or /.**

-The interpreter: example: python
+**Note!
+Avoid providing paths using \ as it will be treated as an escape character.**

+The name of the program:
 sys.argv[0]: example: folder_sync.py

 Path of the source folder: